Intermodal container: Rail

-When carried by rail, containers may be carried on flatcars or well cars.
+When carried by rail, containers may be carried on a spine car, flatcar, or well cars.
 The latter are specially designed for container transport, and can accommodate double-stacked containers.
 However, the loading gauge of a rail system may restrict the modes and types of container shipment.
 The smaller loading gauges often found in European railroads will only accommodate single-stacked containers.
 In some countries, such as the United Kingdom, there are sections of the rail network through which high-cube containers cannot pass, or can pass through only on well cars.
 On the other hand, Indian Railways runs double-stacked containers on flatcars under 25 kV overhead electrical wires.
 The wires must be at least 7.45 m above the track.
 China Railway also runs double-stacked containers under overhead wires, but must use well cars to do so, since the wires are only 6.6 m above the track.

 Sea

-About 90% of non-bulk cargo worldwide is transported by container, and the largest container ships can carry over 19,000 TEU (Twenty-Foot Equivalent, or how many 20 foot containers can fit on a ship).
+About 90% of non-bulk cargo worldwide is transported by container, and the largest container ships can carry over 19,000 TEU.
 Between 2011 and 2013, an average of 2,683 containers were reported lost at sea.
 Other estimates go up to 10,000; of these 10% are expected to contain chemicals toxic to marine life.
 Various systems are used for securing containers on ships.
 Losses of containers at sea are low.